Brebbazon History, Family Crest & Coats of Arms

 Some of the Brebbazon family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Brebbazon family to the New World and Oceana
+Migration of the Brebbazon family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Brebbazon or a variant listed above: Barnabas Brabazon settled in Barbados and Jamaica in the year 1700.